Seedawy2002/E-commerceApp/README.md

 Go to `http://127.0.0.1:5000`

 ## Usage
-0. Once the server is running, you can access the platform by opening your web browser and navigating to the URL [To be added].
+0. Once the server is running, you can access the platform by opening your web browser and navigating to the URL `http://127.0.0.1:5000`.
 From there, you can browse products, add products to your shopping cart, and checkout with payment.
 Administrators can manage products, orders, and customer information by logging in to the system.
 1. Sign up:

    a.
 As a user:
-      1- Enter first name
+      - Enter first name
-      2- Enter Last name
+      - Enter Last name
-      3- Enetr email: make sure that you use a real email with "@" also make sure that it is a new email 4- Enter a Password
+      - Enetr email: make sure that you use a real email with "@" also make sure that it is a new email
+      - Enter a Password
-      5- Enter Sing Up
+      - Enter Sing Up

    b.
 As a Admin:
-      1- go to main file, line 43 and add your info manually
+      - go to main file, line 43 and add your info manually

 2. Log in:

    a.
 As a user:
-      1- wait for admin approval
+      - wait for admin approval
-      2- enter your mail
+      - enter your mail
-      3- enter your password
+      - enter your password

    b.
 As a Admin:
-      1- enter your mail
+      - enter your mail

+3. Admin show all users
+   - log in as admin
+   - view users dashboard

+4. Admin approval:
+   - log in as admin
+   - view all users request
+   - approve the needed request

+5. Admin and user change password:
+   - log in as your role
+   - click change password
+   - the program will authenticat you
+   - you will be directed to new page to enter new password
+   - click save

-3. Product:
+6. Product:

    a.
 As an admin:
       - You can add Product by filling data of the product and clicking on Add Product